-The onset of global pandemic in March 2020 resulted in the Company's offices in Dublin, Zurich and London being primarily or completely closed throughout 2020 and into 2021 with all staff, with a few exceptions, working from home.
-This transition has not led to any diminution of productivity or disruption to the business's operations or performance.
+The Company continues to operate a hybrid working model across all locations with staff working a mix of office days and work from home.
+This has not led to any diminution of productivity or disruption to the business's operations or performance.
 The Risk function has undertaken additional risk awareness initiatives and reviews in areas where heightened risks arise from remote working including fraud prevention and 'home' workplace risk assessments.